con0101/Kali-Mods/README.md

 |enum4linux| 2025.4 |Enumerates info from Windows and Samba systems |`apt install enum4linux`                    |[Info](https://www.kali.org/tools/enum4linux/)             |
 |burpsuite | 2025.4 |Proxy for testing of Web Applications          |`apt install burpsuite`                     |[Info](https://portswigger.net/)                           |

+Many of the packages listed above are already included with Kali Linux.
+However, on the off chance these packages are removed from futrure releases, the `kali-prep-YYYY.Q.sh` script will attempt to add them.

 ## Local Copies of Common Tools/Utilities: